marcduiker/azure-functions-university/lessons/cosmosdb.md

 2.1 Create the queue `newplayer-items`.

 There are two options for this step: use your Azure account or a local account to work in your local development environment.
-For demo purposes, we'll opt for the second option.
+For demo purposes, we'll opt for the second one.

 If you work in Windows you can use the official [Azure Storage Emulator](https://go.microsoft.com/fwlink/?LinkId=717179&clcid=0x409) and the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) app.
 For OS X and Linux must be used [Azurite](https://aka.ms/azurecom-tool-dl-azurite) which is a Cross-Platform emulator.
 The last version at the moment of writing this tutorial is 3.10.
 The step by step instructions to install it can be found [here](https://github.com/azure/azurite#npm).

 Using HTTPS

-> 🔎 **Observation** - A recommendation for your connections with Azurite, use HTTPS.
+> 🔎 **Observation** - It is recommended to use HTTPS for your connections with Azurite.
 That way your code won't have to be changed when you move your code to production.

 2.2 Set up and create the queue locally with Azurite (not Windows)